 - Place different types of food on your feeder and record who comes to visit over the space of a week.
 Some might prefer the mealworms, while some have a sweet beak and prefer fruit, or vegetable-fat-based Energy Food and seed.
 Others may only visit for a drink from the nectar feeder.
 Research which feeds are bad for birds, such as apple seeds and bread.

 - Mark out a square metre of your garden and take your magnifying glass to investigate the bug life in this sample of your yard.
 Tally up the findings.
 If you have a bug hotel, see if this is boosting your bug count over the coming months.

 - Do a five-minute bird count and watch for changes in bird activity over the seasons.
 Is there more chirping in spring?
 Can you hear baby birds or are the tūī having more disagreements over territory?
 This can be a great opportunity for a silent moment as you sit and take notice.

 Explore beyond the front gateTo expand your experiences, try branching out into different environments for your walkabouts.
 Wetlands provide amazing opportunities for bird watching and observing nesting habits, as well as lots of chances to identify native plants.
 Beaches and rivers can provide new sightings too, as can local bush walks or reserves.

 - Take a silent moment where you take in all that your senses can tell you about the surrounding environment.
 What can you smell, hear, feel and see?

 - Use a bird identification app like NZBirdAtlas to see if you can name any birds you spot (NZBirdAtlas is also an awesome citizen science tool!)

-- Older children may enjoy a game of Backyard Bird Bingo – create a grid of images of common local birds and check them off once sighted or heard.
+- Bird Bingo – create a grid of images of common local birds (try the NZ Garden Bird Survey tools as a starting point) and check them off once sighted or heard.